syncfusion-content/maui-docs/MAUI/Autocomplete/Getting-Started.md

 ---
 layout: post
 title: Getting Started with .NET MAUI Autocomplete | Syncfusion
-description: Learn how to get started with Syncfusion .NET MAUI Autocomplete control and its suggestion list, as well as other topics, in this section.
+description: Learn how to get started with Syncfusion .NET MAUI Autocomplete control and its suggestion list, as well as other topics in this section.
 platform: maui
 control: SfAutocomplete
 documentation: ug